AxtMueller/Windows-Kernel-Explorer/README.md

 New feature: File / folder layout viewer.
 New feature: Disk hexadecimal editor.
 New feature: Show progress when copying or deleting folder.
-### Revoked Versions: 00000000
-These versions have serious security issues and should not be used anymore.